10 Workforce management software solutions for construction companies

 Enterprise eTIME is a workforce management software and workforce data collection and analysis tool developed by ADP.
 It includes finger-scan time clocks and card-swipe mobile devices that curb all-too-common time theft issues in construction.

-Enterprise eTIME is a no-brainer if you already use ADP’s human resource management services; the data collected will easily sync, as you’d expect.
+Enterprise eTIME is a no-brainer if you already use ADP’s human resource management services; the data collected will easily sync, as expected.

 Some key features include: